szweibel/workshops/DHRIFT_workshop-template.md

 cover title: short title!
 description: A description of the workshop.

-programming_language: "choices are: jupyter, python, javascript, computer (for command line), or none"
+# for programming language, choices are: jupyter, python, javascript, computer (for command line), html_css, or none
+programming_language: python

 learning objectives:
     - Understand what Python is and, in general terms, what it can do.